The Directors have pleasure in presenting the Annual Report of the

 opportunity to pursue higher education, the Bank implemented a Model

 Bank had lent Rs.
 804.12 Crore to 30554 students.
-The Bank has provided the facility of
+The Bank has provided

-5.4 Micro Finance
+5.6.
+Micro Finance

 The Bank has always recognized the importance of credit to rural and